PostgreSqlStan/postgresqlstan.github.io/_posts/2022-02-10-limited-superpowers.md

 Requirements: PostgreSQL is installed on your computer and you're able to connect to it with psql.
 {% endcapture %}<div class="notice--primary">{{ notice-0 | markdownify }}</div>

-“Superuser status is dangerous and should be used only when really needed.” - [PostgreSQL Manual](#further-reading)
+> [S]uperusers can access all objects regardless of object privilege settings.
+This is comparable to the rights of root in a Unix system.
+As with root, it's unwise to operate as a superuser except when absolutely necessary. - [PostgreSQL Manual](#further-reading)

 When learning or working with PostgreSQL on your own computer, it’s convenient to give your database user superuser privileges.
-With the default configuration, which only allows local connections, the danger is fairly limited.
+With the default configuration, which doesn't allow remote connections, the danger is fairly limited.

 Nonetheless, using superuser privileges only when needed is a good habit to develop.
 In addition to limiting the havoc you can wreak on your own databases, it’s a good way to learn what restrictions, or lack thereof, exist for “normal” users.
 You might be surprised.

-Using **roles** in PostgreSQL, it's easy to grant a user superuser privileges temporarily, somewhat similar to using the sudo command on a Unix-compatible platform.
+Using **roles** in PostgreSQL, it's easy to grant a user superuser privileges that can be invoked when needed, somewhat similar to using the sudo command on a Unix-compatible platform.

 {% capture notice-1 %}
 In PostgreSQL **roles are used as both users and groups**, which I only mention because the interchangeable terminology used by commands makes the topic unavoidable.
 This can be very confusing at first.

 Try not to worry about it.
+In practice, as I hope to demonstrate, the concept is fairly simple.
 {% endcapture %}<div class="notice">{{ notice-1 | markdownify }}</div>

 ## Create a user

-Run psql as the postgres superuser:
+Connect to the database as the postgres superuser:

 ```
 % psql -U postgres